Emir Karić

-Emir Karić (/bs/; born 9 June 1997) is a professional footballer who plays as a left-back for Austrian Bundesliga club Sturm Graz.
+Emir Karić (/bs/; born 9 June 1997) is a professional footballer who plays as a left-back for Major League Soccer club Sporting Kansas City.
 Born in Austria, he plays for the Bosnia and Herzegovina national team.

 Karić started his professional career at LASK, before joining Liefering in 2015.
 Three years later, he switched to Rheindorf Altach.
 In 2021, he signed with SV Darmstadt.
 He moved to Sturm Graz in 2024.
+Two years later, he joined Sporting Kansas City.

 A former Austrian youth international, Karić made his senior international debut for Bosnia and Herzegovina in 2025.

 Club career

 Early career

 Karić started playing football at a local club, before joining the youth academy of his hometown team LASK in 2005.
 He moved to the youth setup of FC Pasching in 2007.
 In 2011, he returned to LASK.
 He made his professional debut against Wacker Innsbruck on 22 May 2015 at the age of 17.

 In May, Karić signed with Liefering.

 In June 2018, he switched to Rheindorf Altach.
 On 24 November 2019, he scored his first professional goal against Hartberg.